-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS OUR AND PAA'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024.

-The second proposal item to be voted on at the PAGP Annual Meeting is ratification of the appointment of PricewaterhouseCoopers LLP as our and PAA's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+The second proposal item to be voted on at the PAA Annual Meeting is ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+Votes cast on this proposal by our Unitholders will be "passed through" as instructions to PAA as to how PAA should vote the PAGP Class C shares that it owns at the PAGP Annual Meeting on ratification of the appointment of PricewaterhouseCoopers LLP as our and PAGP's independent registered public accounting firm for 2024.

-The Audit Committee of the Board has appointed PricewaterhouseCoopers LLP to continue to act as our and PAA's independent registered public accounting firm for the fiscal year ending December 31, 2024.
-The Board has directed that such appointment be submitted to our Shareholders for ratification at the PAGP Annual Meeting.
+The Audit Committee of the Board has appointed PricewaterhouseCoopers LLP to continue to act as our and PAGP's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+The Board has directed that such appointment be submitted to our Unitholders for ratification at the PAA Annual Meeting.

-Ratification of the appointment of PricewaterhouseCoopers LLP as our and PAA's independent registered public accounting firm is not required.
-The Board, however, is submitting the appointment to our Shareholders for ratification as a good corporate governance practice.
-Representatives of PricewaterhouseCoopers LLP are expected to be present at the PAGP Annual Meeting and will have an opportunity to make a statement if they so desire.
+Ratification of the appointment of PricewaterhouseCoopers LLP as our and PAGP's independent registered public accounting firm is not required.
+The Board, however, is submitting the appointment to our Unitholders for ratification as a good corporate governance practice.
+Representatives of PricewaterhouseCoopers LLP are expected to be present at the PAA Annual Meeting and will have an opportunity to make a statement if they so desire.
 They will also be available to respond to appropriate questions.